jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-20-boilerplate-for-three-js.markdown

 [shorttag.js](https://github.com/jeromeetienne/shorttag.js) library would compile templates according to user needs.
 A builder would produce a cleaner and smaller result for you to play with.

+I gave a short talk at [parisjs](http://parisjs.org) about it, here are the [slides](http://jeromeetienne.github.com/slides-3jsbp-parisjs14).
 I hope
 [boilerplate for three.js](https://github.com/jeromeetienne/threejsboilerplate).
 will help make